shubhamjha03563/youtube-latestVideos-api/readme.md

 > Has flexible search option for finding videos saved in database.

+> Continuously calls the youtube-api in background to fetch latest videos.
+(This may exhaust the api quota, so storing multiple api-keys in database is recommended)

 > Automated use of next API_KEY from database if current quota exhausted.

 > Key storage format in database -